This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 There are also several ponds on the property complete with resident turtles.

 It was a fantastic day and a welcome quiet relaxing day.
-Almost making up for the need to walk back, through all of that traffic.
+It was almost making up for the need to walk back, through all of that traffic.
 Ah well.